Contents

 North Tower

 The North Tower of the Tower Bridge is where your tour begins.
-Here, visitors get to explore the immersive history of the Tower Bridge, from choosing the design, and its construction, and maintenance to the importance of the bridge in shaping in London.
+Here, visitors get to explore the immersive history of the Tower Bridge, from choosing the design, construction, and maintenance to the importance of the bridge in shaping London.

 Inside Tower Bridge - Glass Walkway